AbdelazizMaher/Embedded_Linux/Embedded_Linux/10_Linux_KernelModule/README.md

 ### Compiling Kernel Modules

 Kernel modules are compiled separately from the kernel itself.
 Developers need the appropriate kernel headers and build tools installed on their system to compile modules.
-The `Makefile` is commonly used to automate the compilation process.
+The `Makefile` is commonly used to automate the compilation process.Modules are built using `kbuild` which is the build system used by the Linux kernel, Doesn't matter whether it is a static module or dynamic module.

 ### Loading and Unloading Modules